Source code for helpers.spectral_helper

 [docs] def get_1dgrid(self): """ Get the grid in physical space Returns: self.xp.array: Grid """ raise NotImplementedError

 [docs] class ChebychevHelper(SpectralHelper1D): """ The Chebychev base consists of special kinds of polynomials, with the main advantage that you can easily transform between physical and spectral space by discrete cosine transform.
 The differentiation in the Chebychev T base is dense, but can be preconditioned to yield a differentiation operator that moves to Chebychev U basis during differentiation, which is sparse.
 When using this technique, problems need to be formulated in first order formulation.
-This implementation is largely based on the Dedalus paper (arXiv:1905.10388). """ def __init__(self, *args, transform_type='fft', x0=-1, x1=1, **kwargs): """ Constructor.
+This implementation is largely based on the Dedalus paper (https://doi.org/10.1103/PhysRevResearch.2.023068). """ def __init__(self, *args, x0=-1, x1=1, **kwargs): """ Constructor.
 Please refer to the parent class for additional arguments.
 Notably, you have to supply a resolution `N` and you may choose to run on GPUs via the `useGPU` argument.
-Args: transform_type ('fft' or 'dct'): Either use DCT functions directly implemented in the transform library or use the FFT from the library to compute the DCT x0 (float): Coordinate of left boundary.
+Args: x0 (float): Coordinate of left boundary.
 Note that only -1 is currently implented x1 (float): Coordinate of right boundary.
-Note that only +1 is currently implented """ assert x0 == -1 assert x1 == 1 super().__init__(*args, x0=x0, x1=x1, **kwargs) self.transform_type = transform_type if self.transform_type == 'fft': self.get_fft_utils() self.cache = {} self.norm = self.get_norm()
+Note that only +1 is currently implented """ # need linear transformation y = ax + b with a = (x1-x0)/2 and b = (x1+x0)/2 self.lin_trf_fac = (x1 - x0) / 2 self.lin_trf_off = (x1 + x0) / 2 super().__init__(*args, x0=x0, x1=x1, **kwargs) self.norm = self.get_norm()

 [docs] def get_wavenumbers(self): """Get the domain in spectral space""" return self.xp.arange(self.N)

-[docs] def get_conv(self, name, N=None): ''' Get conversion matrix between different kinds of polynomials.
+[docs] @cache def get_conv(self, name, N=None): ''' Get conversion matrix between different kinds of polynomials.
 The supported kinds are - T: Chebychev polynomials of first kind - U: Chebychev polynomials of second kind - D: Dirichlet recombination.
 You get the desired matrix by choosing a name as ``A2B``.
 I.e. ``T2U`` for the conversion matrix from T to U. Once generates matrices are cached.
 So feel free to call the method as often as you like.
-Args: name (str): Conversion code, e.g. 'T2U' N (int): Size of the matrix (optional) Returns: scipy.sparse: Sparse conversion matrix ''' if name in self.cache.keys() and not N: return self.cache[name] N = N if N else self.N sp = self.sparse_lib xp = self.xp def get_forward_conv(name): if name == 'T2U': mat = (sp.eye(N) - sp.diags(xp.ones(N - 2), offsets=+2)) / 2.0 mat[:, 0] *= 2 elif name == 'D2T': mat = sp.eye(N) - sp.diags(xp.ones(N - 2), offsets=+2) elif name[0] == name[-1]: mat = self.sparse_lib.eye(self.N) else: raise NotImplementedError(f'Don\'t have conversion matrix {name!r}') return mat try: mat = get_forward_conv(name) except NotImplementedError as E: try: fwd = get_forward_conv(name[::-1]) import scipy.sparse as sp if self.sparse_lib == sp: mat = self.sparse_lib.linalg.inv(fwd.tocsc()) else: mat = self.sparse_lib.csc_matrix(sp.linalg.inv(fwd.tocsc().get())) except NotImplementedError: raise NotImplementedError from E self.cache[name] = mat return mat
+Args: name (str): Conversion code, e.g. 'T2U' N (int): Size of the matrix (optional) Returns: scipy.sparse: Sparse conversion matrix ''' N = N if N else self.N sp = self.sparse_lib xp = self.xp def get_forward_conv(name): if name == 'T2U': mat = (sp.eye(N) - sp.diags(xp.ones(N - 2), offsets=+2)).tocsc() / 2.0 mat[:, 0] *= 2 elif name == 'D2T': mat = sp.eye(N) - sp.diags(xp.ones(N - 2), offsets=+2) elif name[0] == name[-1]: mat = self.sparse_lib.eye(self.N) else: raise NotImplementedError(f'Don\'t have conversion matrix {name!r}') return mat try: mat = get_forward_conv(name) except NotImplementedError as E: try: fwd = get_forward_conv(name[::-1]) import scipy.sparse as sp if self.sparse_lib == sp: mat = self.sparse_lib.linalg.inv(fwd.tocsc()) else: mat = self.sparse_lib.csc_matrix(sp.linalg.inv(fwd.tocsc().get())) except NotImplementedError: raise NotImplementedError from E return mat

 [docs] def get_basis_change_matrix(self, conv='T2T', **kwargs): """ As the differentiation matrix in Chebychev-T base is dense but is sparse when simultaneously changing base to Chebychev-U, you may need a basis change matrix to transfer the other matrices as well.
 This function returns a conversion matrix from `ChebychevHelper.get_conv`.
 Not that `**kwargs` are used to absorb arguments for other bases, see documentation of `SpectralHelper1D.get_basis_change_matrix`.
 Args: conv (str): Conversion code, i.e. T2U Returns: Sparse conversion matrix """ return self.get_conv(conv)

-[docs] def get_integration_matrix(self, lbnd=0): """ Get matrix for integration Args: lbnd (float): Lower bound for integration, only 0 is currently implemented Returns: Sparse integration matrix """ S = self.sparse_lib.diags(1 / (self.xp.arange(self.N - 1) + 1), offsets=-1) @ self.get_conv('T2U') n = self.xp.arange(self.N) if lbnd == 0: S = S.tocsc() S[0, 1::2] = ( (n / (2 * (self.xp.arange(self.N) + 1)))[1::2] * (-1) ** (self.xp.arange(self.N // 2)) / (np.append([1], self.xp.arange(self.N // 2 - 1) + 1)) ) else: raise NotImplementedError(f'This function allows to integrate only from x=0, you attempted from x={lbnd}.') return S
+[docs] def get_integration_matrix(self, lbnd=0): """ Get matrix for integration Args: lbnd (float): Lower bound for integration, only 0 is currently implemented Returns: Sparse integration matrix """ S = self.sparse_lib.diags(1 / (self.xp.arange(self.N - 1) + 1), offsets=-1) @ self.get_conv('T2U') n = self.xp.arange(self.N) if lbnd == 0: S = S.tocsc() S[0, 1::2] = ( (n / (2 * (self.xp.arange(self.N) + 1)))[1::2] * (-1) ** (self.xp.arange(self.N // 2)) / (np.append([1], self.xp.arange(self.N // 2 - 1) + 1)) ) * self.lin_trf_fac else: raise NotImplementedError(f'This function allows to integrate only from x=0, you attempted from x={lbnd}.') return S

 [docs] def get_differentiation_matrix(self, p=1): ''' Keep in mind that the T2T differentiation matrix is dense.
-Args: p (int): Derivative you want to compute Returns: numpy.ndarray: Differentiation matrix ''' D = self.xp.zeros((self.N, self.N)) for j in range(self.N): for k in range(j): D[k, j] = 2 * j * ((j - k) % 2) D[0, :] /= 2 return self.sparse_lib.csc_matrix(self.xp.linalg.matrix_power(D, p))
+Args: p (int): Derivative you want to compute Returns: numpy.ndarray: Differentiation matrix ''' D = self.xp.zeros((self.N, self.N)) for j in range(self.N): for k in range(j): D[k, j] = 2 * j * ((j - k) % 2) D[0, :] /= 2 return self.sparse_lib.csc_matrix(self.xp.linalg.matrix_power(D, p)) / self.lin_trf_fac**p

-[docs] def get_norm(self, N=None): ''' Get normalization for converting Chebychev coefficients and DCT Args: N (int, optional): Resolution Returns: self.xp.array: Normalization ''' N = self.N if N is None else N norm = self.xp.ones(N) / N norm[0] /= 2 return norm
+[docs] @cache def get_norm(self, N=None): ''' Get normalization for converting Chebychev coefficients and DCT Args: N (int, optional): Resolution Returns: self.xp.array: Normalization ''' N = self.N if N is None else N norm = self.xp.ones(N) / N norm[0] /= 2 return norm

 [docs] def get_BC(self, kind, **kwargs): """ Get boundary condition row for boundary bordering. `kwargs` will be passed on to implementations of the BC of the kind you choose.
 Specifically, `x` for `'dirichlet'` boundary condition, which is the coordinate at which to set the BC.
 Args: kind ('integral' or 'dirichlet'): Kind of boundary condition you want """ if kind.lower() == 'integral': return self.get_integ_BC_row(**kwargs) elif kind.lower() == 'dirichlet': return self.get_Dirichlet_BC_row(**kwargs) else: return super().get_BC(kind)